 The Host Program offers enthusiastic and interested volunteers the chance to stay and have fun in beautiful and diverse park settings while gaining experience in park operations and visitor services.
-Hosts are needed year round in most Washington state parks.
+Hosts are needed year-round in most Washington state parks.

 As a host, you will represent state parks by greeting the public and helping set the tone for a pleasant stay.
 Hosts assist park staff and perform a variety of tasks depending on the park and the type of host assignment.
 Hosts receive free camping and hookups in exchange for performing these duties.
 A typical host assignment is 30 days.
 This may be extended up to 90 days at the park manager’s discretion.
 Hosts must provide their own RV and camping equipment.
 Hosts should enjoy working with the public, have the desire to accept new challenges and possess the willingness to learn about Washington state parks.
 You can learn more and download the application here: HOST

-To ask more question just email us.
+To ask more questions just email us.

 To sign up please visit the Host Page of the Washington State Parks and Recreation for full details, frequently asked questions and download the application to begin the process.
-You will need to fill out the application, get finger prints and most important… Please don’t forgot to mark Summit Learning Center Moran State Park as your requested park!
+You will need to fill out the application, get finger prints and most important… Please don’t forgot to mark Summit Learning Center, Moran State Park as your requested park!

 Friends of Moran is a non-profit 501(c)3 organization.